 Edit on GitHub

-At Mattermost, we write tests because we want to be confident that our product works as expected when used by our customers.
-As developers, we write tests as a gift to our future selves or to be confident that changes will not cause regressions or unintended behaviors.
+At Mattermost, we write tests because we want to be confident that our product works as expected for our users.
+As developers, we write tests as a gift to our future selves or to be confident that changes won’t cause regressions or unintended behaviors.
 We value contributors who write tests as much as any others, and we want the process to be integrated in our core development workflow rather than being an afterthought or follow-up action.

 Not all test types are required in a single pull request.
 Only write whichever test types are most effective and appropriate.

-- Unexported functions or methods, which have low or no test coverage from the parent exported function/method, that affects critical functionality or behavior of the application.
+- Un-exported functions or methods, which have low or no test coverage from the parent exported function/method, that affect critical functionality or behavior of the application.

-- New features and bug fixes, especially customer and community bugs.
+- New features and bug fixes, especially those originating from customer and community bugs.

-And when is it fine not to have these tests?
+When is it fine not to have tests?

-- For implementation details for standard libraries or external packages that are implicitly covered by the standard library or external package itself.
+- For implementation details of standard libraries or external packages that are implicitly covered by the standard library or external package itself.

-- May require external services running to effectively test the functionality, such as dependencies on feature flags via https://split.io, OAuth with third-party providers like Google, etc.
+- Where the situation may require external services running to effectively test the functionality, such as dependencies on feature flags via Split, OAuth with third-party providers such as Google, etc.